claudiogiaretta/AWS-architect-solution-associate/Extra.md

 	- External instances require an IAM role that allows them to communicate with AWS APIs
 	- Service load balancing isn't supported.
 	- EFS volumes aren't supported

+## EC2
+### AMI
+- Provides the information required to launch an instance.
+You can turn your EC2 instances into AMI's so **you can create copies of your servers**.
+	- Help you keep incremental changes to your OS, application code, and system packages.
+	- AMI Id is different per region.
+You need to be carefull when you buy one
+	- AMI has two types of boot model:
+		- Unified Extensible Firmware Interface (UEFI): Modern
+		- BIOS: Legacy (to avoid)
+	- **Elastic Network Adapter** supports network speeds of up to 100 GBps for supported instance types.
+	- AMI Settings:
+		- Public:
+		- Explicit: Specific to certain AWS accounts
+		- Implicit: The owner can launch the AMI